oracle-livelabs/pts/ai-vector-search-apex-adb/ai-vector-search-apex-adb/download/download.md

 ## Task 1: Create Credential Object in Oracle ADB

-First, create a credential object in your Oracle Autonomous Database that will store your Object Storage credentials.
+1. First, create a credential object in your Oracle Autonomous Database that will store your Object Storage credentials.
 This is required for authenticating with Oracle Object Storage.
-Please set up your [secret keys](https://medium.com/@bhenndricks/secure-access-to-oracle-buckets-in-object-storage-a-step-by-step-guide-32f3242f35e2)

 Next head back to your ADB console, and select Database Actions and then SQL.
 Log in as ADMIN.
 This will open up an editor for us to perform statements.
 ![alt text](images/sqldev.png)

-Copy this statement and replace with your user and password for Oracle Cloud.
+Copy this statement and replace with your username and password for Oracle Cloud.

 ```sql
 <copy>